 The median is the middle value in a range and offers more useful insight into wages than an average metric, as it's less affected by outliers and skewed distributions.

-The most recent WPI rise (June 2024) was 0.8% for the quarter and 4.1% for the year — just barely beating inflation.
+The most recent WPI rise (September 2024) was 0.8% for the quarter and 3.5% for the year — beating headline inflation but on par with core inflation at 3.5%.

-However, analysis by the Australian Financial Review in February found that real gross household disposable income per capita fell sharply last year (-6.1%) — more than all other measured OECD countries.
+However, analysis by the Australian Financial Review in November found that real gross household disposable income per capita is 2% lower that pre-pandemic levels in Australia — yet 7.7% higher across OECD countries.

 Wages that aren’t keeping pace with living costs limits people’s ability to save, making the transition from renting to home ownership increasingly hard.